arangodb/arangodb-docker/README.md

 ### Using host directories

 You can map the container's volumes to a directory on the host, so that the data is kept between runs of the container.
+This path `/tmp/arangodb` is in general not the correct place to store you persistent files - it is just an example!

+    unix> mkdir /tmp/arangodb
     unix> docker run -p 8529:8529 -d \
               -v /tmp/arangodb:/data \
               arangodb